johnsonjh/pcdos-crc/README.md

 1. The first pass will scan the file to determine the number of significant bits actually used in the storage characters.

-2. The second pass actually calculates the CRC (using the detected bit-width).
+2. The second pass actually calculates the CRC (using the detected bit‑width).

-If a file contains **only** 7-bit ASCII data, `--bits=auto` will automatically process it using 7 bits per character, ensuring a consistent CRC regardless of whether the file is stored on system with a wider native character size, like a mainframe running Multics (which stores text 7-bit ASCII characters in 9-bit nonets).
+If a file contains **only** 7‑bit ASCII data, `--bits=auto` will automatically process it using 7 bits per character, ensuring a consistent CRC regardless of whether the file is stored on system with a wider native character size, like a mainframe running Multics (which stores text 7‑bit ASCII characters in 9‑bit nonets).

-If the detected bit-width differs from the host's native character size, the verbose output option is automatically enabled for that file.
+If the detected bit‑width differs from the host's native character size, the verbose output option is automatically enabled for that file.

 If a file is empty, the program will default to using the native character